DavorPenzar/magic-text/README.md

 ##  Remarks

-This library should not be used when working with large corpora of context tokens.
+This library should not be used when working with large corpora of context.
 Objects of the [`Pen`](Source/Pen.cs) class store complete context using an in-memory container, rather than reading tokens from external memory or a network resource.
 The implemented approach is much simpler and faster, but lacks the possibility to work with a large number of tokens that would not fit in the internal memory all at once.
 However, logic used in the library may be generalised to implement a more sophisticated programs able to handle storing tokens externally.

 Another limitation of the functionality provided by the library is the fact that objects of the [`Pen`](Source/Pen.cs) class are immutable.
 Consequently, once a [`Pen`](Source/Pen.cs) is initialised, its context cannot be updated.
 Each update applied to the corpus of the tokens (context) requires initialising a new [`Pen`](Source/Pen.cs), which in turn executes a relatively expensive process of sorting the context.
 The larger the context, the more expensive the process.
 The problem is somewhat justified by the fact that text corpora are relatively rarely updated compared to the frequency of other, read-only operations conducted on them.
 The complete functionality of the [`Pen`](Source/Pen.cs) class is in fact read-only in terms of the resources used, which is compatible with the intended use implied by the name of the class.